eggheadio/egghead-ui/README.md

 ```

 ```
-import {ComponentName} from 'egghead-ui'
+import {Thing} from 'egghead-ui'
 ```

-View [the style guide website](https://styleguide.egghead.io) for component documentation and visual examples.
+View [the style guide website](https://styleguide.egghead.io) for full documentation and examples

 ## Contributing